Fachstelle Migration und Gute Arbeit Brandenburg

 - If possible, an overview of all the hours you have worked

-The advice centre was established by “ARBEIT UND LEBEN DGB/VHS Berlin-Brandenburg e.V.” and receives funding from the “Ministerium für Wirtschaft, Arbeit und Energie” of Brandenburg (MWAE).
+Our centre was established by “ARBEIT UND LEBEN DGB/VHS Berlin-Brandenburg e.V.” and receives funding from the “Ministerium für Wirtschaft, Arbeit und Energie” of Brandenburg (MWAE).
 It works closely with the German Federation of Trade Unions “Deutscher Gewerkschaftsbund” (DGB), its member unions and adult education centres.

-Achieving decent work in Brandenburg
+Striving to achieve decent work in Brandenburg

-- providing individual advice
+- providing individual advice on labour law

-- trainings on general labour rights and
+- trainings on general labour rights for migrants

 Fachstelle Migration und Gute Arbeit Brandenburg